Epstein-Barr virus infections of the nervous system

 Gram-negative meningitis has been documented following disruption of the dura-arachnoid barrier secondary to trauma or surgery.
 In the case of trauma, depressed skull fractures allow entry of skin flora into epidural, or if lacerated, subdural spaces, whereas high-speed missile injuries such as gunshot wounds usually do not produce significant exogenous or endogenous contamination.
 The likelihood of infection increases with the length of time to debridement.
 Additionally, CSF rhinorrhea or otorrhea is associated with a higher incidence of infection, although more commonly causing pneumococcal than Gram-negative bacillary infection.

-By any route, once entry has been gained to the CSF, the poor opsonic activity due to the low complement and the low immunoglobulin environment makes conditions favorable for bacterial replication.
+By any route, once entry has been gained to the CSF, the poor opsonic activity of the CSF due to the low complement and the low immunoglobulin environment makes conditions favorable for bacterial replication.

-In experimental studies, meningeal inflammation has been observed when purified lipopolysaccharide as well as cell wall products from H influenzae have been inoculated intracisternally into rats and was shown to produce inflammation and permeability changes in the blood-brain barrier (61; 70; 10).
-Importantly, an increased total quantity of lipopolysaccharide in CSF is directly related to morbidity and mortality in experimental and human meningitis and is 1 reason why suppressors of inflammation, such as corticosteroids, are often proposed as adjunctive therapy with antibiotics.
+In experimental studies, meningeal inflammation has been observed when purified lipopolysaccharide as well as cell wall products from H influenzae have been inoculated intracisternally into rats and was shown to produce inflammation and permeability changes in the blood-brain barrier (66; 76; 10).
+Importantly, an increased total quantity of lipopolysaccharide in CSF is directly related to morbidity and mortality in experimental and human meningitis and is one reason why suppressors of inflammation, such as corticosteroids, are often proposed as adjunctive therapy with antibiotics.
 In experimental models, cytokines, tumor necrosis factor-alpha, and interleukin-1 stimulate leukocyte activation and migration.
 The cytokine response leads to an immediate increase in CSF protein concentration and leucocytosis.
 The endothelium expresses multiple leukocyte adhesion molecules and presents chemotactic factors such as interleukin-8 when activated by inflammatory mediators.
 These changes further promote neutrophil adherence and transendothelial migration.
-Interleukin-6 is the prime mediator of the systemic inflammatory response to meningeal infection and increases the permeability of the endothelial cells (van der Flier et al 2003; 13).
+Interleukin-6 is the prime mediator of the systemic inflammatory response to meningeal infection and increases the permeability of the endothelial cells (75; 13).
 Hypoxic insult, neurotoxic bacterial products, and host’s immune mediators combine to cause neuronal injury by inducing the production of excitatory amino acids, free oxygen radicals, nitric oxide, and peroxynitrite.
-Activation of apoptotic cascade and necrotic cell death pathways cause neuronal loss that may result in permanent neurologic sequelae or even death (van der Flier et al 2003; 13).
+Activation of apoptotic cascade and necrotic cell death pathways cause neuronal loss that may result in permanent neurologic sequelae or even death (75; 13).

 The development of cerebral edema is likely multifactorial due to the contributions of vasogenic edema of the altered blood-brain barrier, cytotoxins from bacteria or neutrophils, and interstitial from impaired CSF outflow.
 Ultimately, after initial increases in cerebral blood flow, increased intracranial pressure may decrease blood flow, and loss of cerebrovascular autoregulation subjects the brain to the potential hypoperfusion.
 In severe cases of meningitis, the inflammation produces a purulent exudate that may cover most surfaces of the brain, but especially the cisterns at the base (01).
 This exudate is composed mainly of large numbers of neutrophils and bacteria, with evidence of inflammation within small and medium-sized subarachnoid arteries.
 Necrosis may occur because of obstruction of either meningeal arteries or veins.
 As the infection progresses subarachnoid space exudate accumulates, leading to obstruction of CSF flow.
 When cerebrospinal fluid (which normally exits by the foramina of Magendie and Luschka) is blocked by excessive exudate, noncommunicating hydrocephalus results, leading to interstitial cerebral edema and potential herniation or infarction due to impaired cerebral blood flow.
 Focal neurologic defects are often the result of exudates injuring cranial or spinal nerves.
 Other focal defects or seizures may be the result of cortical and subcortical ischemia and infarction due to inflammation and thrombosis of veins and arteries.